numpy/numpy/doc/source/f2py/signature-file.rst

 In general, the contents of signature files is case-sensitive.
-When scanning Fortran codes and writing a signature file, F2PY lowers all cases automatically except in multi-line blocks or when ``--no-lower`` option is used.
+When scanning Fortran codes and writing a signature file, F2PY lowers all cases automatically except in multiline blocks or when ``--no-lower`` option is used.

 The syntax of signature files is overvied below.